2020 Eliteserien

 The 2020 Eliteserien was the 76th season of top-tier football in Norway.
 This was fourth season of Eliteserien as rebranding from Tippeligaen.

-The season was scheduled to begin on 4 April, but due to the COVID-19 pandemic in Norway the opening games of the season were delayed, first until 2 May, then further delayed until 23 May.
+The season was scheduled to begin on 4 April.
+However, due to the COVID-19 pandemic in Norway the opening games of the season were delayed.
+It was first delayed until 2 May, then further delayed until 23 May.
 The season was scheduled to end 29 November 2020, not including play-off matches, but was rescheduled to conclude on 22 December.
 On 7 May, the Norwegian government allowed the league to start on 16 June with full training starting immediately.

 Molde were the defending champions.
 Aalesund, Sandefjord and Start joined as the promoted clubs from the 2019 1. divisjon.
 They replaced Lillestrøm, Tromsø and Ranheim who were relegated to the 2020 1. divisjon.

 Effects of the COVID-19 pandemic

 The season was scheduled to begin on 4 April, but on 12 March it was revealed that the first five rounds of the season were postponed and the opening game therefore would be delayed until 2 May due to the COVID-19 pandemic in Norway.
 On 24 March, the Norwegian Football Federation announced that the football season was further delayed till 23 May.
 On 7 May, the Norwegian government allowed the teams to begin with full training starting immediately, and opened for the league season to start on 16 June.
 On 12 June, the NFF announced that 200 spectators would be allowed to attend the games.

 On 30 September, the Minister of Culture and Church Affairs, Abid Raja, announced that clubs would be able to have crowds of 600 at games from 12 October.